 “But to all who did receive him, he gave them the right to be children of God, to those who believe in his name.” — John 1:12

-One person in the group will pretend to be a famous athlete or celebrity [secretly given to them by the huddle leader] and give verbal clues to another person.
-The guesser will have 15 seconds to figure out their partner’s fake identity.
+One person in the group will pretend to be a famous athlete or celebrity [secretly given to them by the Huddle Leader] and give verbal clues to everyone else without saying the person’s name.
+The guessers will have 15 seconds to figure out the person’s fake identity.

-- What was the hardest part about trying to figure out the famous person’s identity?
+- What was the hardest part about trying to uncover the famous person’s identity?

-Patrick Ewing is one of the greatest NBA centers of all time.
-But when he visited his old home arena in 2021, the Madison Square Garden security repeatedly asked to see his photo pass before allowing him to access different parts of the building.
-Ewing was not happy and felt like everyone should have recognized him without asking for proper ID.
+Patrick Ewing is one of the greatest NBA players of all time.
+But when he visited the arena where he used to play, the Madison Square Garden security guards repeatedly asked to see his picture ID, what has his name and face on it, before letting him in.
+Patrick was not happy and felt like everyone should have known him without asking for his ID.

-It’s a common feeling amongst popular athletes, coaches and other celebrities that who they are and what they’ve accomplished should allow them to gain access without any official proof.
+It’s a common feeling with popular athletes, coaches and other celebrities who they are and what they’ve done should let them to get in places just because they’re famous.

 But God’s Word tells us that when we accept Christ as our Lord and Savior, our entire lives should be focused on Him and what He has done for us and wants to do through us.

-Not long after Jesus went back to Heaven, there was a man named Paul (also known as Saul) who had a lot of pride in his many titles and descriptors.
-He was Jewish.
-He was Roman.
-He was a Pharisee.
-He was educated.
-He was an elite.
-He was a successful businessman.
+Not long after Jesus was gone, there was a man named Paul (also known as Saul) who had a lot of pride because he was well known.
+He was a religious leader.
+He was smart.
+He was successful in business.

-Paul now understood these important truths.
-God created him (in His image), loved him (enough to save him) and chose him (for a much greater purpose).
+Paul now understood the Truth that God created him (in His image), loved him (enough to save him) and chose him (for a much greater purpose).
 And because of his new identity, Paul had the boldness and courage to tell the world about Jesus.

-- What is it like to be known as a child of God?
+- What is so good about of being known as a child of God?

-There is no more confusion about who you are when you join God’s family.
-You have a clear identity in Jesus!
+When you join God’s family you know you have a new identity.
+You are new person in Jesus!
 Here are three key things to remember about taking on His identity: